2003 Serbian local elections: Ćuprija

-After a period of political instability, elections took place in Ćuprija on 26 October 2003 to elect a mayor and members of the municipal assembly.
+After a period of political instability, new elections took place in Ćuprija on 26 October 2003 to elect a mayor and members of the municipal assembly.
 The second round of voting in the mayoral election took place on 9 November 2003.

 Results of the municipal assembly election:

 Kraljevo

-Sitting mayor Ljubiša Jovašević of the Democratic Party of Serbia had lost the support of the local assembly by mid-2003, and the local government had become unstable.
+Sitting mayor Ljubiša Jovašević of the Democratic Party of Serbia lost the support of the local assembly by mid-2003, and local government became unstable.
 The Serbian government dissolved the local parliament in July 2003 and called new mayoral and assembly elections for November.
 Marko Petrović, formerly of New Serbia, was appointed to lead a provisional administration pending the vote.
 The assembly election and the first round of the mayoral election took place on 16 November; the second round of the mayoral electoral took place on 30 November.

 Results of the municipal assembly election: